Alexslzr/Note-Taker/README.md

 ## Description

 This aplication is a Note taker you can create , update and delete notes.
-This application will use an Express.js back end and will save and retrieve note data from a JSON file.
+This application uses an Express.js back end and Save and retrieve note data from a JSON file.

 ## User Story